gotoConversion/goto_conversion/README.md

-# goto_conversion (Gambling Odds To Outcome probabilities Conversion)
+# Gambling Odds To Outcome probabilities Conversion (goto_conversion)

 The most common method used to convert betting odds to probabilities is to normalise the inverse odds (Multiplicative conversion).
 However, this method does not consider the favourite-longshot bias.